-(1863 Bremen – 1922 Munich) A small harbor impressionistic landscape of North Germany, possibly with a motif along the Unterweser or one of its tributaries.
-Winnen studied under Fritz Mackensen and Otto Modersohn in Düsseldorf; he was part of the Worpswede artist colony, though he never lived there himself.
-Besides Mackensen and Modersohn, he also met Hans am Ende, Fritz Overbeck, Heinrich Vogeler, and Paula Modersohn-Becker.
+(1863 Bremen – 1922 Munich) A small harbor impressionistic landscape of Northern Germany, possibly with a motif on the Unterweser or one of its tributaries.
+Winnen studied under Fritz Mackensen and Otto Modersohn in Düsseldorf; he was part of the Worpswede artist colony, although he never lived there himself.
+In addition to Mackensen and Modersohn, he became acquainted with Hans am Ende, Fritz Overbeck, Heinrich Vogeler, and Paula Modersohn-Becker.
 Oil on cardboard.
-Authenticity confirmed by Hellmuth Winnen (the artist’s nephew), Bremen, December 21, 1953.
+Authenticity confirmed by Helmut Winnen (the artist’s nephew), Bremen, December 21, 1953.
 52.5 x 73 cm.
-Framed.
-Provenance: From the collection of Karl Winnen.
+In a frame.
+Provenance: From the collection of Carl Winnen.

 Gustav Shenleber